 A diagnosis of prostate cancer can change relationships, friendships and roles

 These changes can be difficult to come to terms with.
 But people find that they go through stages of adjusting and develop new ways of thinking about life and relationships.
 You might find some of these ideas can make life easier:

 - making sure that you are getting all the support you need as a family.

 Try to make sure that you make time for family activities, such as holidays.

-We have also partnered with Relate to provide one-to-one counselling and support in numerous centres across the UK.
-Counselling can also be provided over the phone, via email and through the online chat service, Relationship Chat.
+Relate provide one-to-one counselling and support in numerous centres across the UK.
+Counselling can also be provided over the phone and via email.

 Talking to children